Once your Pecan model is fully trained, you can view its performance in an interactive dashboard.

 Model Evaluation Tab

-The first widget displays the Precision of the model and compares a benchmark model and a random guess.:
+By default, the first widget displays the Precision of the model and compares to a random guess (baseline).

 This widget presents both the Precision and Recall metrics of the model and offers insights into the number of entities utilized in the test set to evaluate the model.
 Additionally, you can modify the head metric to be either Precision or Recall within this section.